UBC-MOAD/ccar-modeling-docs/code-notes/TRC/Read_files.rst

 Reading files in :kbd:`MY_TRC`
 ************************

-This section describes the steps to read an user-defined nerCDF file during the time stepping of :kbd:`MY_TRC` in NEMO v3.4.
+This section describes the steps to read an user-defined nerCDF4 file during the time stepping of :kbd:`MY_TRC` in NEMO v3.4.

 Edit the namelist
 ===============================